 Correcting or updating collected information

-Upon request, Trickle Up will make good-faith efforts to provide users with any personally identifying information about them that is gathered and maintained and to correct this information if it is inaccurate or to delete such data at the user’s request if it is not otherwise required to be retained by law or for legitimate business purposes.
+Upon request, Trickle Up will make good-faith efforts to provide users with any personal information about them that is gathered and maintained and to correct this information if it is inaccurate or to delete such data at the user’s request if it is not otherwise required to be retained by law or for legitimate business purposes.
 We ask individual users to identify themselves and the information requested to be accessed, corrected, or removed before processing such requests, and we may decline to process requests that are unreasonably repetitive or systematic, require disproportionate technical effort, jeopardize the privacy of others, would be extremely impractical (for instance, requests concerning information residing on backup tapes), or for which access is not otherwise required.
 Users can make such requests by contacting us at the above addresses or phone number.

 Use of content